-Likelihood Consequence Rating

-Possible Moderate Medium

-Action/ Strategy

-Ensure both public utility service maintenance and emergency access arrangements are in place, maintenance of the gravel tracks is undertaken on an as required basis by both the City and the DBCA, and during non- emergency situations, provide supervised access as and when required and/or appropriate.

-Risk : The removal of native trees will cause community concern.

-Likelihood Consequence Rating

-Likely Moderate High
+Likelihood Consequence Rating Possible Moderate Medium Action/ Strategy Ensure both public utility service maintenance and emergency access arrangements are in place, maintenance of the gravel tracks is undertaken on an as required basis by both the City and the DBCA, and during nonemergency situations, provide supervised access as and when required and/or appropriate.
+Risk: The removal of native trees will cause community concern.
+Likelihood Consequence Rating Likely Moderate High Action/ Strategy impact of roadworks of local newspapers and on native trees.
+Advert on Road are advised of the ise the proposed works in the Submit an application for a

-Action/ Strategy

-Ensure all property owners along Hummerston Road are advised of the impact of roadworks on native trees.
-Advertise the proposed works in the local newspapers and on the City's webpage.
-Submit an application for a Clearing Permit in accordance with legislative requirements.